parallel-constitution/parallel-constitution.github.io/notes/journal-theo.md

 Parallel Constitution is a place where you may find, compare and contrast the many different questions and answers.
 You may use this input to help you determine a good response for the questions of different eras, locations or social organizations.

 We may say that all the answers to the questions of good and evil contains elements of good and evil.
 And, on the whole, this is good.
 It would be sad if we all agreed on everything.

-Welcome to a place that agrees on disagreeing in the nicest way.
+Welcome to a place that agrees on disagreeing in the nicest, smartest, most knowledgeable ways.
 Welcome to Parallel Constitution.

 #### Examples